nguyendennist/Pokedex/README.md

 # Pokedex

-Pokedex was built using React, Redux, Webpack, Eslint, and the Pokemon API.
+Pokedex was built using Babel, ESLint, Jest, React, Redux, Webpack, and the Pokemon API.

 ## Table of Contents